UAS TRAFFIC MANAGEMENT (UTM)

 Our data-driven analysis has spanned the spectrum from legacy crewed aviation to new entrants such as UAS.
 We provide innovative data analytics and data science to the FAA Command Center and create data analytics visualizations to support air traffic management operations decisions by FAA leadership.

-Partnering with academia and the Alliance for System Safety of UAS through Research Excellence (ASSURE), CNA supports government agencies such as FAA, NIST, and Federal Emergency Management Agency (FEMA) to evaluate a framework on training, evaluation, and credentialing to assess first responder proficiency in UAS operations.
+As a leader in engaging with state, local, tribal, and territorial communities and public safety agencies, CNA brings a data-driven approach to technology and analytical projects.
+Working with the Alliance for System Safety of UAS through Research Excellence (ASSURE), CNA leads analyses for government agencies such as FAA, NIST, and Federal Emergency Management Agency (FEMA) to evaluate a framework on training, evaluation, and credentialing to assess first responder proficiency in UAS operations.
 This certification program will ensure that first responders safely integrate UAS into operations at the federal, state, and local level.
 We also have extensive experience supporting technology integration to meet the needs of public safety organizations, such as research and analysis of body-worn camera data for Las Vegas and other police departments.

 CNA brings eight decades of analytical expertise to assess the use of UAS to meet mission-critical National Security objectives.
 In one study, we performed comprehensive research outlining the current use of UAS by public safety industry to inform the potential use of UAS for safety and security on U.S. Navy installations.
 We helped the Navy make informed decisions about using UAS by highlighting the challenges and benefits of UAS in safety and security.
 Partnering with Virginia’s UAS stakeholders, our team collaborated on use cases and requirements for unmanned technologies to enhance safety and security in the Hampton Roads maritime environment.